kb-dk/MerMEId/trunk/INSTALL.md

 ```

-The MerMEId form and Orbeon need to know where to find different
+The MerMEId forms and Orbeon need to know where to find stuff.
-stuff.
-Your tasks is to copy that file to a name suitable for your
+Your task is to copy that file to a name suitable for your
 local configuration.
 Like mymermeid.
 Then edit the file and replace
 example.org with the name of your server.
 That is, if you don't try to
 do something really complicated.